dwalraven21/dwalraven21.github.io/taco_app/README.md

 	$('.display-full-name').append($displayName)
 }

-// names of all the taco components let $base = '';
+// Names of all the taco components let $base = '';
 let $condiment = '';
 let $mixin = '';